-Richard Hemming, editor of Under the Radar and his team give you a step-by-step guide to building your own small cap portfolio, whether nor not it is part of a bigger equities portfolio.
+Richard Hemming, editor of Under the Radar and his small cap analyst team give you a step-by-step guide to building your own small cap share portfolio, whether nor not it is part of a bigger equities portfolio.

 Building a small cap portfolio, whether or not it exists within a bigger portfolio, such as a swag of Telstra and CBA shares that you inherited from your aunt, shouldn’t change your approach.

-First thing to say is that we recommend you expect ultimately to hold seven to 10 stocks, but the next thing to say is that you don’t need to own these straight away!
-You can build up a portfolio over months, or even years, stock by stock, as prices allow.
+First thing to say is that we recommend you ultimately hold seven to 10 small cap stocks, but the next thing to say is that you don’t need to own these straight away!
+You can build up a small cap portfolio over months, or even years, small cap stock by small cap stock, as prices allow.

-Liquidity is a factor in entry and exiting small caps.
+Liquidity is a factor in entry and exiting small cap stocks.

-You are looking for two or three winners, which are currently small companies, but which have the capacity to become much bigger just by doing more of what they’re currently doing.
+You are looking for two or three winners, which are currently small companies (or small caps), but which have the capacity to become much bigger just by doing more of what they’re currently doing.
 The flip side is that you will have two or three poor performers.
 The key here is that your losses are limited, but your gains are not.

 In a portfolio context, dividends help to pay fees, taxes and provide a tangible return on your money.

 It's easy to tell which of our small cap stocks hold dividends.
 We show the forecast dividend yield for each of our small cap stocks.

 How long am I holding onto my small cap stocks for?